 Ture says in his speech: “If I can’t be myself, then what am I?
 All power to all the people.”
 His is a uniting message.
 Hate divides.

-This is what Spike Lee tells us in BlacKkKlansman: Ron Stallworth’s story is the story of now.
-Now, in 2018, white Supremacists and their hate are being empowered.
+And, this is exactly what Spike Lee tells us in BlacKkKlansman: Ron Stallworth’s story is the story of now.
+Now, in 2018, White Supremacists and their hate are being empowered.
 We can’t let that happen.